rodrigoieh/freeport-sc-event-listener/README.md

-# Freeport Smart Contract Events Listener
+# Freeport Smart Contract Events Processor

 ## Description

-Listens for events of Feeport smart contracts, calculates the state and stores it in DDC and Freeport database.
+Listens for events of Feeport smart contracts, calculates the state and stores it in DDC, Freeport database and CMS.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.